filecoin-project/specs/src/algorithms/post/election_post.md

 Storage Power Consensus participants are subject to a {{<sref min_miner_size>}}, meaning miners smaller than `MIN_MINER_SIZE_STOR` of active (or in-deal) storage or whose active storage represents less than `MIN_MINER_SIZE_PERC`% of the network's cannot produce valid electionPoSts.

-However, these miners can still run SurprisePosts and transmit them as messages to be added on-chain.
-Accordingly, new miners are expected to be onboarded through SurprisePoSts.
+However, these miners still have active power and can still run and transmit SurprisePosts as messages to be added on-chain.
+These miners can also be faulted as usual for lacking to prove their power in a proving period.

+New miners are expected to be onboarded through SurprisePoSts.
 Once they reach the requisite size, they will be able to submit new blocks with ElectionPoSts as well.